Alexander-Panin/pocket-money/README.md

 25. three phases of `good` rendering :) slow rendering, 2) render with animation, 3) two pass rendering
 26. one shot with Promise implementing post message and onmessage
 27. ios (even on chrome) only through workers
+28. `cargo tree -e features` good one to check what deps we have

 generate dev cert: